Farvehar/CNN-on-Fashion-MNIST/README.md

-# CNN-on-Fashion-MNIST
+# CNN-on-MNIST-Dataset
-Reaching to a high accuracy in Fashion MNIST dataset
+Reaching to a high accuracy in MNIST dataset